 This tsunami inundation map displays the output of computer models representing five selected tsunami scenarios, all of which include the earthquake-produced subsidence and the tsunami-amplifying effects of the splay fault.
-Each scenario assumes that a tsunami occurs at Mean Higher High Water (MHHW) tide; MHHW is defined as the average height of the higher high tides observed over an 18-year period at the Port Orford tide gauge.
+Each scenario assumes that a tsunami occurs at Mean Higher High Water (MHHW) tide; MHHW is defined as the average height of the higher high tides observed over an 18-year period at the Garibaldi tide gauge.
 To make it easier to understand this scientific material and to enhance the educational aspects of hazard mitigation and response, the five scenarios are labeled as "T-shirt sizes" ranging from Small, Medium, Large, Extra Large, to Extra Extra Large (S, M, L, XL, XXL).
 The map legend depicts the respective amounts of slip, the frequency of occurrence, and the earthquake magnitude for these five scenarios.
-Figure 4 shows the cumulative number of buildings inundated within the
+Figure 4 shows the cumulative number of buildings inundated within the map area.

 The computer simulation model output is provided to DOGAMI as millions of points with values that indicate whether the location of each point is wet or dry.
 These points are converted to wet and dry contour lines that form the extent of inundation.
-The transition area between the wet and dry contour lines is termed the Wet/Dry Zone, which equates to the amount of error in the model when determining the maximum inundation for each scenario.
-Only the XXL Wet/Dry Zone is shown on
+The transition area between the wet and dry contour lines is termed the Wet/Dry Zone, which equates to the amount of error in the model when determining the maximum inundation for the each scenario.
+Only the XXL Wet/Dry

 This map also shows the regulatory tsunami inundation line (Oregon Revised Statutes 455.446 and 455.447), commonly known as the Senate Bill 379 line.
-Senate Bill 379 (1995) instructed DOGAMI to establish the area of expected tsunami inundation based on scientific evidence and tsunami modeling in order to prohibit the construction of new essential and special occupancy structures in this tsunami inundation zone (Priest,
+Senate Bill 379 (1995) instructed DOGAMI to establish the area of expected tsunami inundation based on scientific evidence and tsunami modeling in order to prohibit the construction of new essential and special occupancy structures in this tsunami inundation zone (Priest, 1995).

-Time Series Graphs and Wave Elevation Profiles.
-In addition to the tsunami scenarios, the computer model produces time series data for "gauge" locations in the area.
+Time Series Graphs and Wave Elevation Profiles: In addition to the tsunami scenarios, the computer model produces time series data for "gauge" locations in the area.
 These points are simulated gauge stations that record the time, in seconds, of the tsunami wave arrival and the wave height observed.
 It is especially noteworthy that the greatest wave height and velocity observed are not necessarily associated with the first tsunami wave to arrive onshore.
-Therefore evacuees should not assume the all-clear signal at the end of the evacuation.
+Therefore evacuees should not assume that the tsunami event is over until the proper authorities have sounded the all-clear signal at the end of the evacuation.
 Figure 5 depicts the tsunami waves as they arrive at a simulated gauge station.
-Figure 6 depicts the overall wave height and inundation extent for all five scenarios at the profile locations shown on this map.
+Figure 6 depicts the overall wave height and inundation extent for all five scenarios at the profile locations shown

-Cascadia Subduction Zone Setting
+Cascadia Subduction Zone Setting NORTH AMERICAN PLATE PACIFIC PLATE JUAN DE FUCA

 Figure 1: This block diagram depicts the tectonic setting of the region.
-See Figure 2 for the sequence of events that occur during a Cascadia Subduction Zone megathrust earthquake and tsunami.
+See Figure 2 for the sequence of events that occur during a Cascadia Subduction Zone megathrust earthquake and